taijusanagi/sustaina/README.md

 - **User-friendly Interface:** Provides an easy-to-use platform for users to manage their funds and deployments.

 ![diagram](./docs/diagram.png)

+Note: Currently, a bridge between Archway and Akash is necessary to use Osmosis separately, as an official bridge incorporating swap functionality between Archway and Akash has not been established yet.

 ## How to Use